Care Tips for Seniors With Dysphagia

 - Timing is everything.
 The fatigue that accompanies a chronic health condition that causes dysphagia can make it difficult to eat or drink for more than 15 minutes at a time.
 Try to plan meals around times when the senior is least tired, and have thickened drinks available throughout the day to ensure hydration.

 Hired Hands Home Care can help plan and prepare healthy meals and thickened drinks for a senior with dysphagia, and we’ll even pick up all of the ingredients, too!
-Contact us for a free consultation at (866) 940-4343 and to learn more about our award-winning Walnut Creek senior home care.
+Contact us for a free consultation at (866) 940-4343 and to learn more about our award-winning at-home caregivers in Marin and surrounding communities.
 Visit our Service Area page to learn about all the communities where we provide care.